earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 ## Step 0: creating a simple hello world program

-Before getting started with packaging, lets create a basic hello world program under `~/example/hello-world-program`.
+Before getting started with packaging, let's create a basic hello world program under `~/example/hello-world-program`.
 To do this, you can copy and paste the following commands into your terminal: